mikahanninen/grav-plugin-facebook/README.md

 Facebook *page_id* can be found with service like [Find your Facebook ID](http://findmyfbid.com/).

-# Usage
+# Getting Facebook Posts

-To use this plugin you simply need to include a function your template file such as:
+You simply need to include a function your template file such as:

 ```
 {{ facebook_posts() }}